GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * [Results](retina_development_RCV_000295.tsv)
 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/159)
 * Status: closed - mapping completed

+#### cell cycle G1 RCV_000104
+* Notes: No annotation to cell cycle phase terms
+* Results: N/A Job not run.
+Specification marked as preliminary or missing.

 #### antifungal RCV_000063
 * Notes: Internal note: some work on new GOCHE terms required before this can be added.